Tom Vilsack: 2008 U.S. presidential campaign

 On November 30, 2006, Tom Vilsack became the second Democrat (after Mike Gravel) to officially announce intentions to run for the presidency in the 2008 election.
 In his announcement speech, he said "America's a great country, and now I have the opportunity to begin the process, the legal process of filing papers to run for President of the United States."
 Vilsack dropped out of the race on February 23, 2007, citing monetary constraints.

 Vilsack's campaign made significant use of social media by maintaining an active MySpace profile, a collection of viral video clips on YouTube, a Facebook profile, videoblog on blip.tv, and a conference call with the podcast site TalkShoe.
-On January 27, 2007, Vilsack called into the Regular Guys Show hosted by Kurt Hurner to conduct a 15‑minute interview on his running for the Democratic nomination for 2008.
-Since then, Vilsack appeared again on the show, now The Kurt Hurner Show at Talk Shoe on August 12, 2008, this time as a supporter of Barack Obama for president taking questions from callers to the program for 30 minutes.
+On January 27, 2007, Vilsack called in to Kurt Hurner's Regular Guys Show for a 15‑minute interview on his hope for the Democratic nomination for 2008.
+Since then, Vilsack appeared again on the show, now The Kurt Hurner Show at Talk Shoe on August 12, 2008, this time as a supporter of Barack Obama for president fielding questions from callers for 30 minutes.

 During the campaign, Vilsack joined fellow candidates Hillary Clinton and Joe Biden in supporting the establishment of a U.S. Public Service Academy as a civilian counterpart to the military academies.

 Shortly after ending his 2008 bid for the White House, Vilsack endorsed Senator Hillary Clinton and was named the national co-chair for Clinton's presidential campaign.

 Views on Iraq

-Vilsack was critical of President Bush's execution of the war in Iraq, but he hesitated to call for an immediate and complete pullout of U.S. forces: "I don't think we're losing in Iraq.
+Vilsack was critical of President Bush's execution of the war in Iraq, but he hesitated to call for an immediate complete pullout of U.S. forces: "I don't think we're losing in Iraq.
 It appears to be a draw.
 People are upset by the fact that their kids are over there and there doesn't seem to be any end to this whole process.
 It's not pacifism that makes people think this way.
 They're questioning the credibility and competence of the Commander-in-Chief."

 On December 5, Vilsack announced that he favored withdrawing most U.S. forces from Iraq and leaving a small force in the northern region for a limited period.
 He said U.S. forces provided the Iraqi government with "both a crutch and an excuse" for inaction.
 He said U.S. withdrawal "may very well require them to go through some chaotic and very difficult times", but that he believed it the only way to force the Iraqi government to take control of the country.